A Survey on Cross-Lingual Summarization: End-to-End Methods

 \subsection{Discussion}

-We conclude that all four frameworks resort to external resources to improve the XLS performance.
-(1) The multi-task framework uses large-scale MS and MT corpora to help XLS.
+Table~\ref{table:overview_e2e} \modi{summarizes} all end-to-end XLS models.
+We conclude that all four frameworks resort to external resources to improve the XLS performance: (1) The multi-task framework uses large-scale MS and MT corpora to help XLS.
 Though the multi-task learning is intuitive, its training strategy and weights of different task is non-trivial to determine.
 (2) The knowledge-distillation framework is another way to utilize the large-scale MS and MT corpora.
 This framework is most suitable for zero-shot XLS since it could be supervised by the MS and MT teacher models without any XLS labels.
 Nevertheless, knowledge distillation often fails to live up to its name, transferring very limited knowledge from teacher to student~\cite{stanton2021does}.
 Thus, it should be verified more deeply in the rich-resource XLS.
 (3) The resource-enhanced framework employs the off-the-shelf toolkits to enhance the representation of input documents.
 This framework significantly relaxes the dependence on external data, but it suffers from error propagation.
-(4) The pre-training framework can benefit from both unlabeled and label corpora.
+(4) The pre-training framework can benefit from both unlabeled and \modi{labeled} corpora.
 In detail, pre-trained models learn the general language knowledge from large-scale unlabeled data with self-supervised objectives.
-To improve the cross-lingual ability, they can also resort to MT parallel corpus and carefully design supervised signals.
-This framework absorbs more knowledge from more external corpora than others, leading to the state-of-the-art performance on XLS.
+In order to improve the cross-lingual ability, they can resort to MT parallel corpus and design supervised signals.
+This framework absorbs more knowledge from more external corpora than others, leading to the \modi{promising} performance on XLS.

+\modi{To give a deeper comparison of end-to-end XLS models, as shown in Table~\ref{table:experimental_results}, we organize a leaderboard with unified evaluation metrics, based on the released codes and generated results from representative published literature.
+The models in the pre-training framework~\cite{Liu2020MultilingualDP,dou-etal-2020-deep,xu-etal-2020-mixed} generally outperform others.
+Besides, the pre-training framework could also serve other frameworks.
+For example, \citet{Liang2022AVH} utilize mBART weights as model initialization for VHM (i.e., mVHM), bringing decent gains compared with vanilla VHM.
+Therefore, it is possible and valuable to combine the advantages of different frameworks, which is worthy of discussion in the future. }